SkyKings-Guild/Guides/guides/voidgloom.md

     - Skytils (/st) is one of the best free skyblock mods you can get with many useful features for all aspects of the game.
 It contains most of the voidgloom modifications required to do them properly.
 - Shyhanni
-    - Skyhanni (/sh) is best alternate to b=paid mods like SBE ,it provides complete Voidglooms QOL also gets updated frequently
+    - Skyhanni (/sh) is best alternate to paid mods like SBE, it provides complete Voidglooms QOL also gets updated frequently

 These 2 mods contain settings to help out with voidglooms.
 You can customise them as you like but you need to have a beacon/head highlight setting on.
 This will highlight beacons and heads to make them more visible which helps out with